This article was edited after initial publication to take account of the following:

 Dangor, who resigned over the disagreement, and Magwaza submitted sworn affidavits to the Constitutional Court blaming Dlamini and her work streams for the grants payment crisis and disputing Dlamini’s version, which pointed the finger at Sassa officials.

-While Dangor, national Treasury and others wanted future grants to be paid using commercial banks and the Post Office, Dlamini has pushed for a proprietary system, which would appear to favour private technology firms like EOH.
+While Dangor, national Treasury and others wanted future grants to be paid using commercial banks and the Post Office, Dlamini has pushed for a proprietary system, which would appear to favour private technology firms.

-EOH is one of several bidders that have already made proposals to Sassa for a proprietary payment system.
+EOH was one of several bidders that made proposals to Sassa for a proprietary payment system which it has subsequently withdrawn.

-None of EOH, Ncwana, Dlamini or Sassa responded to amaBhungane’s questions.
+None of EOH, Ncwana, Dlamini or Sassa responded to amaBhungane’s questions before publication.

 EOH is an exciting IT firm.
 Of its peers, it has the highest broad‐based black economic empowerment rating and has grown exponentially over the past decade, mostly by gobbling up smaller companies.
 It earned R12.7‐billion last year.